xipengchen/Learn-Deep-Learning-with-Tensorflow/Keras_syntax_Regression.md

-# Keras Syntax Basics
+# Keras Syntax Basics With Regression Model
+* This note contains Keras Syntax to processing data and conduct EDA wit raw data
+* Keras Regression Model to Housing price (data sourse from Kaggle Database -- [King County, WA](https://www.kaggle.com/harlfoxem/housesalesprediction))

-With TensorFlow 2.0 , Keras is now the main API choice.
+* With TensorFlow 2.0 , Keras is now the main API choice.
 Let's work through a simple regression project to understand the basics of the Keras syntax and adding layers.

 ## 1. The Data